baljit92singh/Pizza-Online/README.md

 Step 3: Make sure the package.json will be replaced by this package.json.

-Step 4: Downloaded folder path to go in common window then run the common npm install.
+Step 4: Downloaded folder path to go in command prompt then run the command prompt npm install.

 Step 5: Run in same path ng serve.